earthstar-project/mini-rpc/README.md

 If you use it in a function argument, mini-rpc will helpfully throw a `UndefinedNotAllowedError`.

 However, it IS allowed as the one single return value of a function, e.g. a function that "doesn't return anything".
 Since that's such a common use case, we've made it work.
 But don't try to return [1, 2, undefined] or anything like that.

-## Why not just use JSON-RPC

-It's very similar to this.
-But I plan to extend this to allow streaming and maybe pubsub-style subscriptions.

 # Install